kaathryyn/eRestaurantv2/README.md

    - NOTE: If this doesn't work, the script doesn't work (HAHAHAHAHA) Instead, run the commands separately, i.e. 'cd client' and then, 'npm install'.
 6. Type 'npm run dev' to run both the react and express servers, simultaneously.
-   - If you go to your web browser and type 'localhost:3000', you should see the sample customer names I put just to test it out :)
+   - It should open up a separate web browser to localhost:3000, and show the sample data I put in there.
-   	- SIDE NOTE: Since we're in quaratine, I recommend watching Marvel's Runaways, whose characters' names I put as samples.
-Unfortunately, only Season 1 is available on Disney+.
-Sadly, it only has a total of 3 seasons.
+   	- SIDE NOTE: Since we're in quaratine, I recommend watching Marvel's Runaways, whose characters' names I put as the sample data.
+Unfortunately, only Season 1 is available on Disney+, and it sadly, only has a  total of 3 seasons.
+Enjoy :)
+   - To view the database, open a new tab, and go to 'localhost:5000/api/customers
+7. To stop your servers, in your terminal/command line, just press 'Ctrl + C' twice - this basically suspends everything

 OK!
 I'm done.
 ILY <3 We can do this!!